jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 ```

 # A New Concrete PizzaBuilder
 The GoF also featured several concrete Builders.
+This design allows different concrete Builders to create different products from the same Builder interface construction.
+This aspect of the Builder pattern is the [Strategy Design Pattern](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html).

 In this final design I’ll add `CaloriePizzaBuilder`, which is another `PizzaBuilder`.
 This design shows how simple it is to add a new concrete `PizzaBuilder` once the design infrastructure has matured.
+Its addition does not affect the rest of the design.

 `CaloriePizzaBuilder’s` product is the number of calories in the pizza, which is returned as an `int`.

 Here’s the design that supports `CaloriePizzaBuilder`.
 Here are a few items of note: